SusulAdam/JavaScript_Projects/ToDo_List_Project-HTML5_CSS3_SCSS_JS/README.md

 ## General info
-The repository contains to do list projekt.
+The repository contains to do list project.
 Project consist on add, edit and delete new tasks.
 Project don't have data base.